thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 oc create -f deploy/operator.yaml
 ---

-# 9. Create Service and Route
+# 10. Create Service and Route

-Later we will get the oeprator to create the service and the route.
+Later we will get the operator to create the service and the route.
 For now manuallly create them.

 Service:
 ```